How does variability in cells aging and growth rates influence the malthus parameter?: Abstract

 \section{Abstract}

-The aim of this study is to compare the growth speed of different populations of cells measured by their Malthus parameter.
+The aim of this study is to compare the growth speed of different cell populations measured by their Malthus parameter.
 We focus on both the age-structured and size-structured equations.
 A first population (of reference) is composed of cells all aging or growing at the same rate $\bar v$.
 A second population (with variability) is composed of cells each aging or growing at a rate $v$ drawn according to a non-degenerated distribution $\rho$ with mean $\bar v$.
-In a first part, analytical answers are provided for the age-structured model.
-In a second part, numerical answers based on stochastic simulations are derived for the size-structured model.
-It appears numerically that for experimentally plausible division rates the population with variability proliferates more slowly than the population of reference.
+In a first part, analytical answers -- based on the study of an eigenproblem -- are provided for the age-structured model.
+In a second part, numerical answers -- based on stochastic simulations -- are derived for the size-structured model.
+It appears numerically that the population with variability proliferates more slowly than the population of reference (for experimentally plausible division rates).
 The decrease in the Malthus parameter we measure, around $2\%$ for distributions $\rho$ with realistic coefficients of variations around 15-20\%, is determinant since it controls the {\it exponential} growth of the whole population.

 \textbf{Keywords}: structured populations, age-structured equation, size-structured equation, eigenproblem, Malthus parameter, cell division, piecewise-deterministic Markov process, continuous-time tree.